nganediwal/Data-Driven-Education-VIP/journals/CindyJournals/Spring2021/Week No14.md

 - My updates for this week
   - Continued working on training time series model
   - Updated Read.me doc with explanation on analysis
-  - Updated folder with uploads of charts built for analysis
+  - Updated plots folder with uploads of charts built for analysis

 ## Assignments/ To-Do:
   - Journals (Due every week)